 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1A bright light on an aircraft that is switched on prior to landing.
+1A bright lamp on an aircraft that is switched on before landing.

 - ‘I approached four miles at 1,200 feet, dirty, with my landing lights on, still VFR above the clouds.’